jqwik-team/jqwik/BACKLOG.md

 - Allow Fixture parameters to examples and properties

 - Lifecycle Hooks
+    - ProvideArbitraryHook
+        - Let domains use that hook
+        - Let ArbitraryProviders use that hook

+    - AroundPropertyHook
+        - Add parameter PropertyConfiguration
+            - tries()
-  - AroundAllHook
+            - afterFailureMode()
-  - AroundTryHook
+            - generationMode()
-  - AroundContainerHook
+            - shrinkingMode()
-  - Tests for AroundPropertyHook
+            - randomSeed()
+        - Allow label to be set, alternative ChangeLabelHook
+        - Allow configuration attributes to be changed
+        - Alternative: Introduce PropertyConfigurationHook

 - Parallel test execution:
   - Across single property with annotation @Parallel
   - Across Properties: Does it make sense with non working IntelliJ support?
   - For ActionSequences

 - Configuration:
-  - `defaultStatisticsReportFormat`=OFF|STANDARD|<MyReportFormatClass>, default = STANDARD
   - Switch to JUnit platform configuration
   - Find a way to set config params through command line or env variable